joyesufu/Where_Is_The_Food/README.md

 Outcome: Gmap with Colored Pointers

 # DataFrame for Passed & Failed
-Background: We want to create 2 dataframes to seperate fail vs passed resturants
+Background: We want to create 2 dataframes for fail vs passed Restaurants
 Requirements:
   1) Merged DataFrame for API/Inspection
   2) DataFrame for Restaurant with Failed Status